-- 1. This basic assessment report is a standard report that may be required by a competent authority in terms of the EIA Regulations, 2014 and is meant to streamline applications.
-Please make sure that it is the report used by the particular competent authority for the activity that is being applied for. - 2.
-The report must be typed within the spaces provided in the form.
+- 1. This basic assessment report is a standard report that may be required by a competent authority in terms of the EIA Regulations, 2014 as amended and is meant to streamline applications.
+Please make sure that it is the report used by the particular competent authority for the activity that is being applied for. - The report must be typed within the spaces provided in the form.
 The size of the spaces provided is not necessarily indicative of the amount of information to be provided.
 The report is in the form of a table that can extend itself as each space is filled with typing. - 3.
 Where applicable tick the boxes that are applicable or black out the boxes that are not applicable in the report. - 4.
 An incomplete report may be returned to the applicant for revision. - 5.
 The use of "not applicable" in the report must be done with circumspection because if it is used in respect of material information that is required by the competent authority for assessing the application, it may result in the rejection of the application as provided for in the regulations. - 6.
-This report must be handed in at offices of the relevant competent authority as determined by each authority. - 7.
-No faxed or e-mailed reports will be accepted. - 8.
-The report must be compiled by an independent environmental assessment practitioner (EAP). - Unless protected by law, all information in the report will become public information on receipt by the competent authority.
+This report must be handed in at offices of the relevant competent authority as determined by each authority unless indicated otherwise by the Department. - 7.
+No faxed or e-mailed reports will be accepted unless indicated otherwise by the Department. - 8.
+The report must be compiled by an independent environmental assessment practitioner (EAP). - 9.
+Unless protected by law, all information in the report will become public information on receipt by the competent authority.
 Any interested and affected party should be provided with the information contained in this report on request, during any stage of the application process.